Skwangles/Compression-Encode-Decode/README.md

 ## Test encoding, packing, unpacking and decoding in one line:
 `cat test.txt | java LZWencode.java | java LZWpack.java | java LZWunpack.java | java LZWdecode.java > out.hex`

+## Known issues
+The bitpacker has an issue where the # of phrase numbers exceeds 256 (i.e. the max possible size of the next phrase will be more than a single byte) - the packer does not correctly interpret wrap the bits around and will get confused.